 To keep track of layers, it's a good idea to rename them.
 We've called:

 First edit the canvas.
 Because the rectangles are children of the canvas, they will take on any changes made to it.

-In the Inspector panel, change the Mode from Screen Space to World Space.
+In the Inspector, change the Mode from Screen Space to World Space.

 Because the canvas is in World Space it will no longer scale with the screen of the device.
-This means we can change its Transformations in the Inspector panel.
-Change:
+This allows you to change its Transformations.
+In the Inspector, change: